Skip to content

 The Buchla Wavefolder is a classic wave-shaping synthesis technique that adds harmonic complexity to audio signals by folding the waveform back on itself when it exceeds certain thresholds.
 This results in a rich, complex sound often used in electronic music synthesis.
 Derived from "Virual Analog Buchla 259e Wavefolder" by Esqueda, etc.

-Use the BuchlaWaveFolder_AD version for Anti-Aliasing (ADAA) and Oversampling.
+Use the BuchlaWaveFolder_AD version for Anti-comptimeing (ADAA) and Oversampling.
 The ADAA technique is based on Jatin Chowdhury's chow_dsp waveshapers.

 It is recommended to plot the output waveform to get a sense of how the wavefolding process alters the sound.